Sindt/SI_Blockchain/README.md

 ## The application

-SomeText about the current state of the application
+This shows the parts of our system that managed to get developed successfully. we did not complete all of the assignment in time, see futher explanation under "How to run".

 The application will run by default on localhost:5000